 - 14:34 They finished crossing the lake and landed at Gennesaret.6

-- 14:35 When the people there recognized them, they spread the word that he had arrived.
-People everywhere started bringing the sick to him.
+- 14:35 When the people there recognized Jesus, they spread the word that he had arrived.
+People throughout the area started bringing the sick to him.

 - 14:36 The people pleaded with Jesus to let them touch the edge of his robe.
 Everyone who touched it got well.

-“If a man marries his brother’s wife, it is an act of impurity; he has dishonored his brother” (Leviticus 20:21 NIV).
+“If a man marries his brother’s wife, it is an act of impurity; he has dishonored his brother” (Leviticus 20:21 New International Version).

 They were sailing on the lake known as the Sea of Galilee.